tim-smart/effect-io-ai/effect/Scope-close.md

 # close

-Closes a scope with the specified exit value, running all finalizers that have been added to the scope.
+Closes this scope with the specified exit value, running all finalizers that have been added to the scope.

 To import and use `close` from the "Scope" module: